matthewlarkin/bare.sh/README.md

 # Clone the repo and navigate to into it
 git clone https://github.com/matthewlarkin/bare.sh && cd bare.sh

-# Set necessary keys as environment variables *
+# Setup your environment variables in the lib/.env file
-export OPENAI_API_KEY="sk-xxxxxxxxxxxxxxxx"

-b/openai chat -m "Tell me if this worked."
+vim lib/.env
 ```
-*Security note*: Exporting keys as environment variables directly in the shell is not recommended for production use as they can be surfaced from your shell history.
-Instead, it may be better to set this in your shell configuration file (`.bashrc`, `.zshrc`, etc)